JordiCremades4444/central-node/README.md

 - before closing each project, ensure there is no content to be added to python.py or starburst.sql

-- there is a global venv to use for general use cases, if a particular notebook needs further detailed venv, create a singular venv inside the notebooks folder
+- there is a global venvs folder with multiple virtual environments